balaji-sivasakthi/regex-extension/readme.md

 # Regex Notification Manager
-Regex Extension is chrome extension for the people who
+Regex extension is used to notify the students about upcoming events and announcements in SNS College of Technology.